-Sweden’s Social Democratic Party leader Stefan Löfven reached out to smaller centrist parties on Monday after failing to win an outright majority for his coalition in an election the day before.
+Sweden’s Social Democratic Party leader Stefan Löfven has reached out to smaller centrist parties after failing to win an outright majority for his coalition in the election.

-Löfven’s Social Democrats became Sweden’s largest party with 31 support in Sunday’s election but fell more than sixty seats short of a legislative majority.
+Löfven’s Social Democrats became Sweden’s largest party with 31 support in Sunday’s election, but they fell more than sixty seats short of a majority.

-The Greens and Left Party supported the last Social Democrat government that was in office until 2006 when now outgoing prime minister John Fredrik Reinfeldt came to power.
-Reinfeldt’s Moderates, who lost almost a quarter of their seats on Sunday, ruled in coalition with the Center Party, the Liberal People’s Party and the Christian Democrats.
+The Greens and Left Party supported the last Social Democrat government that was in office until 2006, when now outgoing prime minister John Fredrik Reinfeldt came to power.
+Reinfeldt’s Moderates, who lost almost a quarter of their seats on Sunday, ruled with the Center Party, the Liberal People’s Party and the Christian Democrats.

-Before the election, Center and the liberals said they would not join the Social Democrats in government.
+Before the election, Center and the liberals said they would not support a Social Democrat-led government.
 But the three parties on the left are now more than a dozen seats short of a majority.

 Moreover, the Greens and Social Democrats reject the Left’s proposal to ban profits from hospitals and schools and might fear that a formal alliance with what used to be Sweden’s communist party could cause them to lose support from centrist voters.

 The anti-immigration and Euroskeptic Sweden Democrats could give either side a majority.
 The party doubled its share of the vote to 13 percent.
 But all other parties have ruled out entering into a coalition with what they perceive to be a far-right movement.

 A minority government led by Löfven and counting on centrist parties to support individual pieces of legislation is likely — but far from desirable, argues the liberal Svenska Dagbladet‘s Per Gudmundson.